-A medical assistant is a health care practitioner qualified by education, experience, and examination to assist doctors in the performance of patient care, examination and documentation.
-This multi-skilled practitioner, under the supervision of a physician, performs or assists in taking vitals, front office medical administrative tasks, back office clinical procedures and ECG testing.
+A medical assistant assists doctors in the performance of patient care, examination, and documentation.
+Medical Assistants perform or assist in taking vitals, front office medical administrative tasks, back office clinical procedures and ECG testing.
 Medical assistants are the face of medical offices and often the first people with whom patients come into contact.
 They may perform basic medical coding and billing, scheduling, and patient flow and triage.
 Other duties may include waive testing, phlebotomy and specimen collection.
 Medical assistants are responsible for recording patient information into the electronic medical records systems and must be able to master several types of computer software programs.
 Quality improvement, safety, procedural accuracy, and knowledge of regulatory practice standards are defining aspects of this practitioner’s role.

 Why Become a Medical Assistant?

 With the passage of the Affordable Health Care Act and so many new patients coming into doctor's offices, there is a large demand for medical assistants in our area.

 What certifications will I be eligible to receive when I complete the program?

 Allied Health Department developed the Medical Assistant curriculum based on national guidelines so that they will acquire the competencies needed to be competent in the field.
 Currently, graduates will be eligible to take the NHA credentialing exam for medical assistants, the ASCP Phlebotomy exam and Medical Scribe certifying exam.

 To apply, fill out the online application and answer the short essay question.
 Fill out the residency verification form and gather evidence needed that is outlined on the second page.
 You will bring this with you to your interview.
 We will call for interviews after the application period closes.

 - The program is 36-44 credits at $91 per credit for a range of $3,300-$4,050 (not including prerequisites).